 Watermelon is wonderful this time of year – sweet, juicy, and crunchy.
+If you are out grilling during the summer holidays, it can be a perfect dessert.
 If you can get watermelon that is cold, it is even better.
 Consuming watermelon is also great from a health standpoint.
 The vegetable contains lycopene which is said to reduce the risk of cancer and heart disease.

 Unfortunately, migraine sufferers will likely experience increased migraine episodes, the riper the watermelon is.